Holiday pay should now always include payments for all types of regular overtime and regular commission.

 In December 2015, it was announced that the Police Federation of England and Wales has agreed to include overtime in holiday pay for Police Officers from 1st January 2016.
 The agreement includes all forms of overtime, unsocial hours payments, acting up allowances, away from home allowances.
 Police forces will be required to pay a three-month arrears as a one-off payment and can decide to pay a flat rate of £60 per officer per month, or the actual entitlement.

 In March 2016, the South Central Ambulance Service, operating in Hampshire, Oxfordshire, Berkshire and Buckinghamshire, agreed to a claim by UNISON that employees’ holiday pay should include payment for the regular occasions when ambulance crews need to attend a patient after their shift has officially ended (called an “overrun”).
 The payments will be backdated to April 2015.

-In June 2017, the ET ruled that ambulance workers (at East of England Ambulance Trust) compulsory overtime in relation to shift and shift over-runs should be included in the calculation of holiday pay.
-This overtime wasn’t guaranteed by was required to be performed, and as it was an essential requirement of their job it should be included in holiday pay calculations.
-The ambulance workers had also wanted any voluntary overtime they did (their choice) to be included in the calculations too, but the ET disagreed as there was no obligation for the workers do this overtime, so it didn’t need to be counted.
+In June 2017, the ET ruled that ambulance workers (East of England Ambulance Trust) compulsory overtime in relation to shift and shift over-runs should be included in the calculation of holiday pay.
+Overtime for shift over-runs (i.e. if they were in the middle of a task at the end of their shift, they had to complete the task before leaving) wasn’t guaranteed but, was required to be performed, and as it was an essential requirement of their job it should be included in holiday pay calculations.
+The ambulance workers had also wanted any voluntary overtime they did (their choice, e.g. extra shifts) to be included in the calculations too, but the ET disagreed as there was no obligation for the workers do this over time, so it didn’t need to be counted.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.